As businesses grow, they inevitably change.

 When that growth and change happens on a narrow timescale, cultural growing pains are a common result.
 While you may not be able to completely avoid these growing pains, you can take steps to minimize them.
 Here are some easy ways you can strengthen and nurture your company culture as the organization evolves.

-Earlier this year, we spoke to Brittany Forsyth from Shopify who shared some priceless insights into how they were able to scale culture successfully, even during exponential growth.
-She emphasized how important it is to recognize that "things evolve, change, and need to scale" and that there is always from for more iterations and development.
+Earlier this year, we spoke to Brittany Forsyth from Shopify, who shared some priceless insights into how they were able to scale culture successfully, even during exponential growth.
+She emphasized how important it is to recognize that "things evolve, change, and need to scale" and that there is always room for more iterations and development.